-If you intend on having your chinchilla live alone, you have a few things that you need to keep in mind.
+If you intend on having your chinchilla live alone, there are a few things you need to keep in mind.
 First and foremost, you need to provide play time.

-I have a post that will cover this topic more in-depth and details on how chinchillas are affectionate animals that you can see here.
+I have a post that covers this topic more in-depth and details how chinchillas are affectionate animals.

 One of the biggest pieces of advice I can give you is to become organized about spending time with your chinchilla.